Mikaaaa/Base-Layout-Repo-Python/README.md

 # Base-Layout-Repo-Python

-This is the base repository layout for build python app
+This is the base repository layout for build python app and having a clean working environment